 Other dental emergencies may not require the same level of urgency, such as a lost porcelain crown, which can be treated within normal business hours.
-An emergency dentist will be able to tell you what steps you should take to protect your teeth and gums while waiting for a dental treatment.
+Our emergency dentist will be able to tell you what steps you should take to protect your teeth and gums while waiting for a dental treatment.

 In this blog post, our Grand Rapids dentist at NorthPointe Family Dental will explain the differences between urgent and non-urgent dental emergencies.
-If you are currently in dental pain or discomfort, we recommend calling your emergency care dentist to set up an appointment.
+If you are currently in dental pain or discomfort, we recommend calling our emergency care dentist to set up an appointment.

 Urgent Dental Emergencies

 If you are in severe dental pain or have lacerated your gums, cheeks, or tongue, this qualified as an urgent dental emergency.
 Our dentist’s office will be able to rearrange the schedule so you can receive treatment as soon as possible.

 You’ll need immediate care for the following:

 - Broken tooth or large piece of tooth is missing

 If the emergency dentistry.
 The message on the answering machine should give you instructions for how to reach our dentist in the event of a dental emergency.
 The sooner you seek medical treatment, the less likely you’ll need expensive dental restorations in the future.happens outside of office hours, your first call should still be to our

 Often, toothaches are caused by food caught between teeth.
 This is why flossing can sometimes help relieve mild toothaches.
 We also recommend swishing with warm water.
 Schedule an appointment with our emergency dentist if the pain doesn’t subside.
 If you have a cavity, our dentist may be able to restore the tooth with a filling or crown.
 The sooner you act, the less invasive your treatment.